 Kennedy cousin Skakel will not be retried in 1975 killing

+The decision ended a rollercoaster drama that included claims others could be the killer, alleged confessions by Skakel, several books based on the case and conflicting rulings by the Connecticut Supreme Court, which first upheld Skakel's murder conviction but later overturned it.
+Skakel, 15 at the time of Moxley's death and now 60, served more than 11 years in prison before being freed in 2013.

-Chief State’s Attorney Richard Colangelo Jr. said at a hearing at Stamford Superior Court that the case could not be proven beyond a reasonable doubt.
+Chief State’s Attorney Richard Colangelo Jr. said at a brief hearing at Stamford Superior Court that there just wasn't enough evidence for a retrial.
+He said he reinvestigated the case and identified more than 50 potential witnesses, but 17 of them were dead.

-Skakel, a nephew of Robert F. Kennedy’s widow, Ethel Kennedy, was convicted of murder in 2002 and sentenced to 20 years to life in prison.
-Several appeals followed.
-After serving 11 years behind bars, Skakel was freed in 2013 on $1.2 million bail after a judge overturned his conviction, saying his trial lawyer failed to adequately represent him.

-The state Supreme Court upheld that ruling in 2018, and the U.S. Supreme Court declined to hear the state’s appeal last year.
+“The state cannot prove the case beyond a reasonable doubt,” Colangelo told Judge Gary White.

+Skakel, a nephew of Robert F. Kennedy's widow, Ethel Kennedy, did not speak during the hearing or outside the court.
+He wore a black sweater over a white collared shirt, black pants and a black mask, due to required coronavirus precautions.
+Several of his supporters were in the courtroom, as was Moxley's brother, John.

+“Michael Skakel is innocent of this crime," Seeger told reporters.
+"He can move forward with his life.
+He's been through a lot.
+He spent 11 1/2 years of his life behind bars for a crime he didn't commit.”

-Moxley’s brother, John, said outside the courthouse that he still believes Skakel killed his sister but he and their mother, Dorthy, are at peace with the decision not to seek a second trial.
+John Moxley said Friday that he still believes Skakel killed his sister but he and their mother, Dorthy, now 88, are at peace with the decision not to seek a second trial.

 “His life will never be the same.
 Mine will never be the same.
 I wouldn’t want to walk a mile in his shoes,” Moxley said.

-"He’s been innocent from day one.
-This crime should have never been something that ended up in a trial in the first place,” Seeger said.

-The case drew wide attention because of the Kennedy name, Skakel’s rich family, numerous theories about who killed Moxley and the brutal way in which she died.
-Several other people, including Skakel’s brother Tommy Skakel who denied any role in the killing, have been mentioned as possible killers.
-Robert F. Kennedy Jr. has been one of Skakel’s most prominent defenders.

 A retrial would have presented several difficulties for prosecutors.
 There was a lack of forensic and eyewitness evidence against Skakel.
-A new alibi witness emerged.
+A new alibi witness for Skakel emerged.
 A key witness who said Skakel confessed is dead.
-And the Moxley family is leery of going through another trial.
+And the Moxley family was leery of going through another trial.

 All-access digital subscription